mviereck/x11docker/README.md

 This options are useful to test whether an application supports a pure Wayland environment.
 You can also test applications from host with option --exe.

- - Examples: gnome-calculator (GTK3) and neverball (SDL) from host in Weston without X
+ - Examples: gnome-calculator (GTK3) and neverball (SDL) from host in Weston without X:

   `x11docker --weston --exe gnome-calculator`